It's a good idea for your organisation to have a policy that covers time off and pay for bereavement.

 If there's no bereavement policy, the employer must follow the law.
 They should also try to be as fair as they can.

-For example, they can look at how bereavement has been managed previously to help decide how it should be managed now or in the future.
+For example, they can look at how bereavement has been managed previously.
+This can help them decide how it should be managed now or in the future.